vick1942/API_Reports/README.md

 10) Reading connection string and app setting values from appsettings.json

-NOTE:  Multiple Resultsets and Connection string swapping does not support Entity Framework Core 2.0.1.
+NOTE:  Multiple Resultsets and Database Connection swapping does not support Entity Framework Core 2.0.1.
 So we tried this approach in Entity 6.2.0